Stone of Scone: Westminster Abbey

-The Stone of Scone in the Coronation Chair at Westminster Abbey (photo c.
-1875).
+The Stone of Scone in the Coronation Chair at Westminster Abbey, photo c.
+1875.
 In 1914, the stone was broken in half by a suffragette bombing.

 In 1296, during the First Scottish War of Independence, Edward I of England took the stone as spoils of war and removed it to Westminster Abbey, where it was fitted into a wooden chair – known as the Coronation Chair or King Edward's Chair – on which most subsequent English and then British sovereigns have been crowned.
 Edward I sought to claim the status of the "Lord Paramount" of Scotland, with the right to oversee its King.

-Some doubt exists over the stone captured by Edward I. The Westminster Stone theory posits that the monks at Scone Palace hid the real stone in the River Tay, or buried it on Dunsinane Hill, and that the English troops were tricked into taking a substitute.
+Some cast doubt over whether the real stone was captured by Edward I. The Westminster Stone theory posits that the monks at Scone Palace hid the real stone in the River Tay, or buried it on Dunsinane Hill, and that the English troops were tricked into taking a substitute.
 Some proponents of this theory claim that historic descriptions of the stone do not match the present stone.

 In the 1328 Treaty of Northampton between the Kingdom of Scotland and the Kingdom of England, England agreed to return the captured stone to Scotland; rioting crowds prevented it from being removed from Westminster Abbey.
 The stone remained in England for another six centuries.
 When James VI of Scotland assumed the English throne as James I of England, he was crowned at Westminster Abbey on the stone.
 For the next century, the Stuart kings and queens of Scotland once again sat on the stone – but at their coronation as kings and queens of, and in, England.